Stefen-Taime/Stefen-Taime/README.md

 </h3>

 <h2 align="center">
-I am an engineer and data analyst 💻, photographer 📸, and designer 🎨!
+I am an data engineer 💻, photographer 📸, and designer 🎨!
 </h2>

 Hello and welcome to my GitHub!
 With over eight years of experience as a data engineer, I have gained deep expertise in designing, building, and managing data pipelines and infrastructures.
 My work supports various analytical and business intelligence needs, with a solid mastery of a variety of technologies and tools, including but not limited to, SQL, Python, ETL frameworks, as well as big data technologies such as Hadoop and Spark.